£13.00 shipping to United States

 Isle Skateboards formed in 2013 after Nick Jensen and Paul Shier left their long time sponsor Blueprint Skateboards, following the company’s sad demise.
 They teamed up with Chris Aylen, who aside from being a close friend of Paul Shier's, started the influential Crooked Tongues back 1999.

-Isle Skateboards - 8.5” Casper Brooker Special Structure Deck
+Isle Skateboards - Triadic Brooker Deck - 8.25"

 Isle launched with a heavy team comprised of Tom Knox, Chris Jones, Casper Brooker, Sylvain Tognelli and Jon Nguyen.
 Isle cemented their place as one of skateboarding’s most exciting brands with their 2015 full-length Vase, filmed and edited by Jacob Harris.